MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-set-up-a-dynamics-crm-connection.md

 ---
-    title: Connect to Common Data Service | Microsoft Docs
+    title: Connect to Microsoft Dataverse | Microsoft Docs
-    description: You can integrate other apps with Business Central through Common Data Service.
+    description: You can integrate other apps with Business Central through Microsoft Dataverse.
     author: bholtorf

     ms.service: dynamics365-business-central